LaurentAjdnik/mcproxy/README.md

 They declare their "capabilities", that it the types of MCP messages they are interested in.

+They are called in the order in which they are declared in the configuration file.

 ## Protocol

 The protocol between MCProxy and a module is strongly inspired by the MCP specification but not exactly the same.